 In the meantime, here are some pertinent facts and a few hypothesss–

 1) Some families were recognized by John S. Magruder, his executor Charles B. Hamilton, and his sons Nathaniel and Roderick McGregor, when slaves were appraised or left by will.
 At the same time, numerous children appear separately on the inventories.
-In 1840, the slave schedule for Roderick McGregor (who ran the family plantations after John S. Magruder’s death) shows 6 females in the 10-23 category, no women older than 23, and 19 children under 10.
+In 1840, the slave schedule for Roderick McGregor (who ran the family plantations after John S. Magruder’s death) shows six females in the 10-23 category, no women older than 23, and nineteen children under ten.
 This strongly suggests that a number of children were living there without their mothers.
 In 1850 and 1860, the situation looks less out of balance, and there are one or two older women–suggesting the typical pattern of older women minding the kids while their parents worked.

 In 1850, Roderick McGregor was the only free person in his Upper Marlborough household, with 39 slaves declared on the slave schedule.
 If he had a relationship, consensual or otherwise, with a slave woman (or man), nothing in his will or estate papers suggests her (or his) identity, nor is there any manumission record in Prince George’s County.
-Because at his death he freed the Bowie family in Washington, D.C., I thought it possible that he manumitted other people there in earlier years, but thus far I have not found any record that he did so.
+Because at his death he freed the Bowie family in Washington, D.C., I thought it possible that he manumitted other people there in earlier years, but thus I have not found any record that he did so.

 In 1853, Ann E. McGregor paid $10,000 for Berry’s Grove, along the main road between Bladensburg and Upper Marlborough.
 According to the deed, she and Roderick had sold this plantation to Margery Fergusson in 1843, and Ann was buying it back.
 [I believe this is the same Margery called Margery Berry in the 1850 census.
 The Berry family is torturous to reconstruct.]
 She was still living at Berry’s Grove when she made her will in 1871, naming her nephew Elisha E. Berry as her principle heir.